Captivity-Escape Games as a Means for Safety in Online Motion Generation: Addressing , , and by Means of a Captivity-Escape Game of Kind

 in retrograde time for all

 which results in a set of trajectories

-that can be parametrized by means of $ \bm{\kappa} $ (see Remark~\ref{rem:kappa}).
+that can be parametrized by means of $ \vparamBIP $ (see Remark~\ref{rem:kappa}).

-If one or more semipermeable surfaces $ \semsur $ jointly subdivide $ \Scap $ by intersecting with another $ \semsur $ or the \gls*{NUP}, a closed barrier $ \barr $ is composed.
-If $ \barr $ intersects itself, the portions beyond the intersection are to be discarded \autocite[Sec.
+If one or more of these semipermeable surfaces $ \Ssemsur $ intersect with another $ \Ssemsur $ or the \gls*{IP} in a nonleaking manner (see \cite[Sec.
+4.3]{lewin.1994}), they jointly compose a closed barrier $ \Sbarr $, thus yielding a compact region $ \SCRegion \subseteq \Scap $, with $ \partial\SCRegion $ composed of $ \Sbarr $ and the \gls*{IP}.
+If a semipermeable surface $ \Ssemsur $ intersects itself, the portions beyond the intersection are redundant \autocite{buzikov.2023}, \autocite[Sec.
 8.5]{isaacs.1999}.